 2023222

-Based on the past years’ RBI Grade B vacancy trends, we can see that:
+Based on the RBI Grade B vacancy trends over the years, several patterns can be observed:

 Is the Number of RBI Grade B Vacancies Too Low?
 Let’s Compare

-Let’s compare the vacancy trends for RBI Grade B with other regulatory body exams—NABARD Grade A, SEBI Grade A, and IRDAI Grade A over the past years:
+Let’s compare RBI Grade B vacancy trends with those of other regulatory body exams—NABARD Grade A, SEBI Grade A, and IRDAI Grade A.

 RBI Grade B Vacancies Comparison With NABARD Grade A

-Below is the vacancies comparison of RBI Grade B and NABARD Grade A:
+Below is a vacancy comparison between RBI Grade B and NABARD Grade A:

 RBI Grade B Vs NABARD Grade A